johnston9/shot-caller/TESTING.md

   2. The "Create Post" form opens.<br>
   3. Input the details an upload up to 5 Images and submit.<br>
   4. A success message displays saying - "Post Added"<br>
-  5. The new Post is added and is displayed with the Title, Content and all 5 images.<br>
+  5. The new Post is added and is displayed with the Title, Content and all 5 Images.<br>

 <p align="center"> <strong>Create Form</strong></p>
 <h2 align="center">